 3. Pulse Survey Platforms:

 Pulse surveys have become more popular as a method to collect frequent and targeted feedback from employees.
 They are typically purposed as a tool for managers to stay in touch with employee sentiment real-time.
-These platforms work well in environments where all employees have corporate email accounts and managers are committed to use the system.
+These platforms work well in environments where all employees have corporate email accounts and managers are committed to using the system.
 Pulse surveys pose a challenge in that participation is most frequent by those who are either very satisfied or most disgruntled leading to disparate results.
 We recommend pulse surveys as a compliment to a yearly comprehensive employee engagement survey to target specific initiatives and to gauge action planning progress.

 4. Engagement Survey Platforms:

 Think of these tools as a “survey-in-a-box.”
 The service typically includes a standard employee survey with little or no customization, templated reports, benchmarking comparisons, and prescribed recommendations.
 This solution works well for organizations looking for a simple process with basic guidance.
-These tools are generally not a good option for organizations looking to customize their survey, who have large and/or complex organization structures, or are looking for deeper analysis and guidance on their results.
+These tools are generally not a good option for organizations looking to customize their survey, with large and/or complex organization structures, or looking for deeper analysis and guidance on their results.

 5. Engagement Survey Specialists:

 These vendors offer a full-service employee engagement survey offering that typically includes customized research-based surveys, robust online reporting, industry benchmarks, in-depth analysis, action planning tools, and expert consulting.
 The survey data is also housed on the provider’s servers which adds a layer of confidentiality to ensure employees that no one in the company can see their individual results.
 These vendors are focused on providing unique insights and recommendations as well as implementing change within the organization.
-Companies in this category are expert partners that apply their field experience and best-practice recommendations to solve organization problems.
+Companies in this category are expert partners that apply their field experience and best-practice recommendations to solve organizational problems.

 6. Management Consulting Firms:

 At the far right of the spectrum are large management consulting firms that provide a variety of HR and talent management services, including employee surveys.
 These vendors typically have broad experience in employee surveys and may publish research on a variety of topics.
 They offer many additional services including help with mergers and acquisitions, compensation plans, workforce planning, and benefits structuring.
-Employee engagement survey vendors like these are frequently used by large organizations who may already have an existing business relationship or are looking for added workforce services.
+Employee engagement survey vendors like these are frequently used by large organizations that may already have an existing business relationship or are looking for added workforce services.

 Which Type of Employee Engagement Survey Vendor is Best?